flybywiresim/rollup-plugin-msfs/README.md

 ```
 {
     name: string,                                       // Name of instrument (must be globally unique to all addons)
+    elementName: string,                                // Name of custom element
+    outputDir: string,                                  // Output directory for instrument files
+    config: { index: string, isInteractive: boolean },  // Instrument configuration
     instrumentDir?: string,                             // Name of instrument ouptut directory (sub-directory of `outputDir`).
 Defaults to `name`
-    elementName?: string,                               // Name of custom element
+    jsBundle?: string,                                  // Name of JS rollup bundle.
+Defaults to bundle.js
-    config: { index: string, isInteractive: boolean },  // Instrument configuration
+    cssBundle?: string                                  // Name of CSS rollup bundle.
+Defaults to bundle.css
     imports?: string[],                                 // List of HTML/JS imports to add to the template HTML file.
 Defaults to none
-    getCssBundle: () => string,                         // Function to obtain the instrument CSS bundle contents
-    outputDir: string,                                  // Output directory for instrument files
 }
 ```